Grassroots action can make a big impact

-Above, She Is Safe’s Associate Director for International Ministries, Katy Anderson, stands with three Nepali girls together to #PressforProgress for change that brings girls freedom from exploitation and slavery.
+Above, She Is Safe’s Associate Director for International Ministries, Katy Anderson, stands with three Nepali girls together to call for for change that brings girls freedom from exploitation and slavery.
 The group searches for women and girls at high risk for abuse and exploitation, then actively supports them to improve their circumstances.

 Small is big for International Women's Day

-Take for example in 2017 when a small charity working in Malawi decided to #BeBoldForChange in their empowering vulnerable and marginalised women and girls in sub-Saharan Africa.
+Take for example back in 2017 when a small charity working in Malawi decided to #BeBoldForChange in their empowering vulnerable and marginalised women and girls in sub-Saharan Africa.
 They creatively'combined drama and participatory learning to educate and support men in not being violent against women.
 Watch how Theatre for a Change celebrated International Women's Day in powerful and meaningful ways to drive positive change right at source.

 Helping women in jails of Kenya for International Women's Day